ngi-nix/liberaforms/docs/INSTALL.md

 user = www-data
 ```

-### Restart supervisor and check if LiberaForms is running
+### Restart supervisor and check if LiberaForms is running.
 ```
 systemctl restart supervisor
 supervisorctl status LiberaForms
 ```

 ## Debug LiberaForms
+You can check supervisor's log at `/var/log/supervisor/...`

+You can also run LiberaFroms in degug mode.
 ```
 supervisorctl stop LiberaForms
 cd /opt/LiberaForms